whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/terminal/Command Line/essential-linux-commands.md

 # essential-linux-commands

-## To Anyone Getting Started with Linux, Check Out These Commands and Make Your Life Easier!
+## To Anyone Getting Started with Linux, Check Out These Commands and Make Your Life Easier

 ![](https://miro.medium.com/max/700/1*Y7550RGvIbLZDjUktNG26A.png)